cbennett07/demo-swf-app-chris/README.md

 ### `Part VI - Containerize the application`

+In this section, we will build a docker image based on the app we built, deploy a postgresql instance using the bitnami helm chart, and deploy our application in a minikube cluster:

+#### Create and Ship the Image:

 Create a dockerfile with the following contents:

+`Note`: change my name to your app name in the SNAPSHOT.

 ```Dockerfile
 FROM openjdk:17-jdk-slim AS build